Sun 29th (12pm)

 - British Broadcasting Corporation

-Just A Minute is one of the longest running comedies on BBC Radio 4, having started the same year the station was launched.
-Hosted by Nicholas Parsons, it is a show in which the panel must attempt to talk about a subject for a minute without repetition, hesitation or deviation.
+Just A Minute is one of the longest running comedies on BBC Radio 4, having started the same year the station launched.
+Hosted by Nicholas Parsons (who has been in every episode since the beginning), it is a show in which the panel must attempt to talk about a subject for a minute without repetition, hesitation or deviation.

-Our Review: Now distinctly old-fashioned, this comedy series plods on towards the 1000th episode with bumbling luvvie Nicholas Parsons still at the helm trotting out the same interlinking words every time ("Welcome to the programme four talented, witty, amusing players...", "The audience so enjoyed your interuption", "We are indebted to the creator of this game...").
+Our Review: Now distinctly old-fashioned, this comedy series plods on towards the 1000th episode with bumbling luvvie Nicholas Parsons still at the helm trotting out the same interlinking phrases every time ("Welcome to the programme four talented, witty, amusing players...", "The audience so enjoyed your interruption", "We are indebted to the creator of this game...").

 To give JAM better respect: it is possibly one of the most important British radio comedies ever made.
 It's one of Radio 4's 'Big Three' (alongside I'm Sorry I Haven't A Clue and The News Quiz) and, thanks to some witty guests, does deliver a number of laughs.
 Part of the success is probably due to the simplicity of game - three simple rules, that everyone can understand, but which are very difficult to obey.